GustavoPeredo/Font-Downloader/README.md

 ## About

-One day I was bored of my terminal font and wanted to switch, unfortunately going through the entire porcess of searching Google Fonts for a font, then downloading, then copying and pasting it into my .fonts folder to only then test a font was a pain.
+One day I was bored of my terminal font and wanted to switch, unfortunately going through the entire process of searching Google Fonts for a font, then downloading, then copying and pasting it into my .fonts folder to only then test a font was a pain.
 So I decided to create this app!

 ## Screenshots